tasket/wyng-backup/README.md

 ### Status

-Alpha stage, still in testing and development.
-Can do full or incremental backups to local dom0 or VM filesystems.
+Can do full or incremental backups to local dom0 or VM filesystems, as well as simple volume retreival for restoring.

+This is still in alpha/testing stage.
 Do NOT rely on this program as your primary backup system!

 ### Operation